alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:
+  - [ ] Little tutorials with screenshots (hints) upon mission load.
+Maybe multiple pages.

+  - [ ] New incident: Time portal.
+Creates arena, spawns in enemies, pauses the wave spawner, sepia filter

+  - [ ] Invert menu flow:
+    - Remove the hub entirely
+    - After loading in, go directly to a submenu with the spiral background:
+      - [ ] Launch Mission <-- easy to see
+        - [ ] Sends to ship loadout, and then goes to galaxy map
+      - [ ] Passives
+      - [ ] Unlocks (list all ship unlocks/mission unlocks/artifacts/quests etc)

+  - [ ] Powerup Menus of Different channels cancel each other out, e.g. levelup on defeating a veil.

   - [ ] Retry button next to Return To Base on mission debriefing failure

   - [ ] Add active skills to each ship.
 Each ship gets a unique skill.
+Then battery blocks or whatever can reduce cooldown on these.
     - SW1: Some kind of stim?
     - Monarch:
     - Godhand: Lightning to every enemy on screen?
 Maybe jump to every ship on screen hitting them?
     - Vanguard:
     - Salamander: Radial screenwide flame ignite

   - [ ] On boss death;
     - [ ] Screen flash